pixels-noctulescents/brubeckscan/README.md

 ## Introduction

-Mono
+Mono repo for the BrubeckScan app.

 ### packages/client

-- SvelteKit UI
+- SvelteKit and gateway to main API

 ### packages/server

-- Main app API
+- Main API

 #### Stack